S#105669 - Technical Description

 Board 9 - F2, F4, F5, F6 function latches, including register addressing - circuit - logic

 Board 9 contains four Flip-flops, again constructed from pairs of cross coupled PNP transistors with associated control gating, signal buffering and pulse circuitry.
-On the logic diagram they are labeled F2, F4, F5 and F6.
+On the logic diagram they are labelled F2, F4, F5 and F6.
 Part of board 9's function in this Soemtron ETR220 has been ascertained as the two bit binary addressing for the three temporary memory registers (AC1, AC2 and AC3) using Flip-flops F4 and F5, F5 having the test point label MP10 for bit two of the addressing scheme.
 Of the remaining two Flip-flops, F2 and F6, are unmarked on this board but their functions seem to be temporary flags for the Add, Subtract, Multiply, Divide, -# and Xn functions.

 This board also contains the keyboard de-bounce and delay circuitry derived from signals NUMKEYS and FNCTKEY to generate the signal KEYPRESS , (" xxx " denotes a negated signal).
 Master reset circuitry for all of the flip-flops in the machine is derived directly from the Lö key via the signal KBD(LO1) which is then distributed to other boards in the card rack.
 There are a further three AND gates and an 18 input AND-NOR gate.